bagigi-arma/ACRE2-Animations/README.md

 ACRE2 Bagigi Animations is available [on the Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3126781754).
 Any changes from the original's latest version, as of 18th Jun 2022, can be viewed in the commit tree.

-This re-release is licenced using the [Arma Public License Share Alike (APL-SA)](https://www.bohemia.net/community/licenses/arma-public-license-share-alike).
+This re-release is licensed using the [Arma Public License Share Alike (APL-SA)](https://www.bohemia.net/community/licenses/arma-public-license-share-alike).